vanilla/garden-jsont/README.md

 ## This Library Could Be More Useful

-Some people think this library is flimsy; foolish; but don't you believe it!
-The initial implementation of this package is intended to provide the least amount of functionality possible to be useful for 90% of use-cases.
-Any sensible functionality will be added as requirements evolve, as long as it adheres to the core purpose of transformations that can be expressed as plain JSON.
+Some people think this library is flimsy, foolish, and not worth worrying about.
+But don't you believe it!
+The initial implementation of this package is intended to provide the minimum amount of functionality to be useful for 90% of problems.

+Any sensible features will be added as requirements evolve.
+However, they must adhere to the core purpose of this package: transformations that can be expressed as plain JSON.